Bira/octopus-carnival/_drafts/stormtroopers.md

 that indoctrination.
 When Order 66 is given, the vast majority of clones instantly switch from being "our guys" to murdering all the Jedi and everyone else who could oppose Palpatine's power grab.

+The separatist droid army is also a textbook mook force, of course.
+Possibly an even more ideal one than the clones, as you don't have to hide the fact that they're programmed to commit war crimes.
+I'm guessing Palpatine set them up as the opposing force here to exploit existing anti-droid prejudice in the Republic.

 ### The Main Trilogy